andrea-acampora/nestjs-ddd-quickstarter/README.md

 ---

 ### Domain-Driven Design
-During my studies i had the opportunity to learn some patterns and principles belonging to Domain Driven Design so i will try to apply some of them in this project.

 _Domain-Driven Design (DDD)_, introduced by _Eric Evans_ in his seminal book [Domain-Driven Design: Tackling Complexity in the Heart of Software](https://www.amazon.com/Domain-Driven-Design-Tackling-Complexity-Software/dp/0321125215), is an approach to software development that focuses on modeling software to match the complex realities of the business domain.
 It emphasizes collaboration between domain experts and software developers to build a shared understanding of the problem domain and to reflect that understanding in the code.

 DDD is structured into two main aspects: